Zafar-Lab/scDREAMER/README.md

 # scDREAMER
 ## Overview
 **scDREAMER** is a single-cell data integration framework that employs a novel adversarial variational autoencoder for learning lower-dimensional cellular embeddings and a batch classifier neural network for the removal of batch effects.
-See our preprint below for more details.
+The jupyter notebooks for reproducibility of results in the manuscript are available at [https://github.com/Zafar-Lab/scDREAMER-experiments](https://github.com/Zafar-Lab/scDREAMER-experiments)See our preprint below for more details.

 <img src='architecture.png'>